 15 Secrets Of Making New & Long-Lasting Relationships

-I have listed below 15 social skills that will help you to build new and long-lasting relationships:
+It is so important to build new, healthy, and long-lasting relationships, so I have listed below 15 social skills that will help you :

 Those that make eye contact are judged as more intelligent.
 Eye contact is an easy and effective way to convey competence.

 Don’t underestimate the power of your smile… it’s a simple, no skill required and effective way to convey warmth.
 Add in a few laughs, as people unconsciously copy the body language of the person they are in conversation with.

 Along with the smile, throw in a bit of charisma.
 Charisma is simply contagious, and this effect will create a warm feeling about you even after the conversation has ended.

 Do not use or play with your phone when in a conversation!
 You will learn from the following points that your full attention is required in order to give someone a positive feeling about you.

 A good handshake is a sign of confidence.
 Not too hard, and definitely not too soft.
 A handshake is most often than not the first thing you do when you meet somebody.
 It plays a big part of the first minute or so whilst the person you are talking with makes their “unconscious” decision about you.